IPG-Automotive-UK/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Reviewed my own code-diff.
 - [ ] Assigned to me.
 - [ ] Relevant tags added.
-- [ ] Appripriate tests have been added.
+- [ ] Appropriate tests have been added.
-- [ ] Lint and test pass before requesting a review.
+- [ ] Lint and test workflows pass.